oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/loganalytics-connect-kubernetes-cluster/loganalytics-connect-kubernetes-cluster.md

   - Understanding the current state of the Kubernetes Cluster
   - Visualizing the data in different views Cluster, Workload, Node & Pod

+**Note**: Please note that the screenshots provided in the live lab steps may differ from the current state of the solution.
+Ensure you follow the instruction carefully, even if visual elements are changed.

 ## Task 1: Navigating to Cluster